How to Create Your Own Garden Room

 Think Carefully About the Environment

 Consider each individual plant you choose and the light it requires to thrive.
 If your room is particularly dark, opt for low-light houseplants.
-Our favorites include the Instagram-worthy monstera, with its luscious tropical cut-out leaves, and the beautiful calathea; a low-light loving plant with tonal green leaves featuring surprising purple undersides.
+Our favourites include the Instagram-worthy monstera, with its luscious tropical cut-out leaves, and the beautiful calathea; a low-light loving plant with tonal green leaves featuring surprising purple undersides.
 Both of these plants can grow fairly tall and wide, so they make excellent floor plants.
 Looking for something for your tabletop?
 Spider Plants are a fabulous option thanks to their winding leaves in multi-tonal greens and their ability to grow happily in low-level lighting.

 When it comes to creating your own garden room, the size and type of plants you choose really matters.
-Place your plants at different heights in a room so the trailing plants hang down and the floor plants reach upwards, and introduce as many plant species as you can (keeping in mind their light requirements) so there’s a mixture of texture and color.
+Place your plants at different heights in a room so the trailing plants hang down and the floor plants reach upwards, and introduce as many plant species as you can (keeping in mind their light requirements) so there’s a mixture of texture and colour.
 And don’t forget about the pots and planters, they’re almost as important as the plants they house.
-Mix colors, textures and styles to create a rustic jungle vibe, or keep to sleek, modern shapes if you’re after more of a contemporary look.
+Mix colours, textures and styles to create a rustic jungle vibe, or keep to sleek, modern shapes if you’re after more of a contemporary look.

 Not gifted with green fingers?
 It doesn’t mean you can’t still enjoy the beauty of houseplants.
 Artificial plants have come a long way in recent years, with some fooling even the most eagle-eyed of gardeners.
-Adopt the same tips we’ve outlined above, playing with depth, color and space and you can create your own artificial haven.
+Adopt the same tips we’ve outlined above, playing with depth, colour and space and you can create your own artificial haven.
 Once you’re feeling brave, you can even mix real and faux foliage by introducing some of the hardier houseplants such as succulents, snake plants and calathea plants.